 In addition to the league, clubs play the Copa Argentina.
-This cup tournament was re-established after two previous editions in 1969 and 1970.
-This was a competition that was created during the Fútbol Para Todos days to be able to reach out to areas that do not have some of the top clubs play there frequently.
-The competition typically begins in February.
-Matches are mostly played in a neutral venue and the date of the final will either be played in late November or early December.
-As of press time, the date or site of the final was not determined.
+This cup tournament returned after two previous editions in 1969 and 1970.
+This competition started during the Fútbol Para Todos days.
+Moreover, founders set the goal to reach out to areas that do not have top clubs consistently competing in the region.

 The winner of this competition gets a spot in the Argentine Super Cup where they would face the winner of the league.
 The second reward that the cup winner obtains is a spot in the Copa Libertadores should they have not already qualified for that competition.
 In the event that the winning team has already obtained a spot in Copa Libertadores, the runner-up in the competition would then qualify.

 If you have any questions about the Beginners Guide to Argentine Primera División, let us know in the comments section below.